 You’ll see the #1 thru #50 entries are currently blank and the time has not yet started.
 The “+0:00” under the timer will display any bonus time you receive while taking the quiz.
 Any quiz with this “+0:00” near the timer will have bonus time available for reaching certain milestones during the quiz.
-Notice the listbox under “Year” – this is where you can browse all the answers for the quiz.
-Clicking on “2012 1-50” will show the answers ranked #201 thru #250 on the table – before you begin most quizzes will have some sort of ‘hint’ displayed for each answer cell.
+Notice the listbox under “Rank” – this is where you can browse all the answers for the quiz.
+For example, clicking on ‘201-250’ will show the answers ranked #201 thru #250 on the table – before you begin most quizzes will have some sort of ‘hint’ displayed for each answer cell.
 As you begin typing in answers the will fill in over the hints displayed, as seen below…